hema200528/Air-quality-pipeline/README.md

 read the folder name and automatically know "everything inside this folder belongs to January 2024."

-**Why bother?** If someone only needs Jan 2024, they load that one small file instead of the whole dataset.
-This is the same pattern used in production data lakes.

-**Gotcha we hit:** First version of the partitioning kept `year` and `month` columns inside the files AND in the folder names.
+First version of the partitioning kept `year` and `month` columns inside the files AND in the folder names.
 When reading the whole partitioned dataset back, pandas threw a type-mismatch error because the column from the file (int32) didn't match the column from the folder (dictionary type).
-Fix: drop `year` and `month` from the data before saving — the folder names already encode them.
+Fix: drop `year` and `month` from the data before saving the folder names already encode them.

 ### Observations on data quality